 WHAT YOU NEED TO MAKE MAGIC POTION BOTTLES

 The other color-shifting potion bottle DIYs that I have seen use more expensive pigments, alcohol inks, and food coloring to get the magical swirling effect in the bottles.
 I bought the majority of the supplies I used for this project at my local Dollar Tree, but you might have some of the supplies in your bathroom already.
-I used dollar store loose pigment makeup to create the magical swirls in the bottles, but if you have makeup that you no longer use on hand, use that!
+I used dollar store loose pigment makeup to create the magical swirls in the bottles, but if you have makeup that you no longer use on hand, you can make the bottles without that extra cost!

 These are all affiliate links, if you make a purchase (of anything from the site, not just these items) after clicking through, I will earn a small commission.
 Ads and affiliate links are the way I am able to keep this website running and to offer you free tutorials all year long.
 Thank you so much for supporting me and Mad in Crafts!